 Above the aerial matching.
 A switch , with slide contacts on this coil e, seen on the picture, establish a good match on the aerial, a inverted L-aerial.

 A good detailed picture of the oscillator stage.
 Tuning the frequency is done by a variometer circuit on a ceramic coil holder.
 An amazing design.

 This is the original cable between the power supply and the transmitter of mine.. which is unfortunately not mine.
 I had to make mine of my own.
 Maybe someone?

 The schematic diagram of the transmitter, a type d.

-The transmitter working with the LO6K39 receiver, above Radione R3 receiver, which also could be used.
+The transmitter working with the LO6K39 receiver, above Radione R3 receiver, which also was in use with the transmitter.